AouadYoucef/Adding-And-Removing-Classes/README.md

-# Adding Classes to an Element Onblur
+# Adding and Removing Classes to an Element Onblur

 ## [Live Demo](https://aouadyoucef.github.io/Adding-And-Removing-Classes/)